StringManolo/SMBSE/README.md

 + System logs

 + Config cli tool available to change settings without need to edit .bashrc file directly.
 (Exported vars?)

++ Study the rewrite everything in C++ possibility if that makes a bug performance change.
+(Performance is fine right now)